AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. Enter the **[!UICONTROL Merchant Account ID]** from your Braintree account.
 If you don't specify which merchant account to be used, Braintree will process the transaction using your default merchant account.

-1. **[!UICONTROLSkip Fraud Checks on Admin Orders]** - Prevents the transaction from being sent for evaluation as part of Advanced Fraud Tools checks, on orders placed through the admin only when it set to `Yes`.
+1. **[!UICONTROL Skip Fraud Checks on Admin Orders]** - Prevents the transaction from being sent for evaluation as part of Advanced Fraud Tools checks, on orders placed through the admin only when it set to `Yes`.

 1. Set the `Bypass Fraud Protection Threshold` so that the `Advanced Fraud Protection` checks are bypassed when the threshold is met or exceeded.